 2. Lower costs

-Recycling makes financial as well as environmental sense for businesses.
+Recycling makes financial as well as an environmental sense for businesses.
 The cost of using recycled material is much less than the cost of creating brand new material with which to work. therefore, through using recycled materials, businesses can lower their costs.
 When recycling is implemented on a large scale, the savings that can be made can be hugely significant.

 3. Saving energy